Message from the Superintendent

-The Salem County Vocational Technical Schools serve over 1,000 county residents through a variety of educational programs and services.
+The Salem County Vocational-Technical School serves over 1,000 county residents through a variety of educational programs and services.
 The district offers a wide range of academy, career and technical education, career orientation and special education programs.
 These programs are offered on both a full-time and shared-time basis in cooperation and partnership with the county’s elementary and secondary schools, Salem Community College and with an array of business partners.

-The board and district leadership team continue to develop the six identified effective traits for teachers.
-These traits have been integrated into the interviewing, hiring, and monitoring and evaluation process.
+The Board of Education and district leadership team continue to develop the six identified effective traits for teachers.
+These traits have been integrated into the interviewing, hiring, monitoring, and evaluation process.
 Additionally, high yield instructional strategies are being reviewed to enhance instruction and to further enhance advance level career and technical education program courses that are being implemented for full-time secondary and post secondary students.

-The district operates a growing number of educational and training programs for adults in areas of high need.
+The district offers a growing number of educational training programs for adults in areas of high need.
 Currently, programs in phlebotomy, certified nursing assistant, and cosmetology are offered.
-SCVTS is also a branch campus of Salem Community College, offering college classes in this part of the county.
-Professional development programs are offered through the ETTC on a regional basis.
-The district also operates the Salem County School Based Youth Services Center, which is supported through a grant from the New Jersey Department of Human Services.
-The School Based program is available to all Salem County in and out of school at-risk youth.
+Professional development programs are offered through ETTC on a regional basis.
+The district also operates the Salem County School Based Youth Services Center which recently relocated to the SCTVS campus and is supported through a grant from the New Jersey Department of Human Services.
+The School Based program is available to all Salem County in and out-of-school at-risk youth.

-All district programs are designed for students to receive the best possible education to prepare them for employment, for higher education leading to employment and for life-long learning.
-Student achievement and success is the basis for all board and management decisions and for the selection of learning theories and teaching styles that are utilized in the school district.
+In closing, I feel very fortunate to lead and collaborate with administrators and staff within the two districts which are designed for students to receive the best possible education to prepare them for employment, college, and the ability to become life-long learners.
+These districts are committed to developing the students socially, mentally, physically, and academically.
+Student achievement and success is the basis for all board and management decisions and for the selection of learning theories and teaching styles that are utilized in the school districts.

 I look forward to a wonderful 2013-2014 school year!